Foreclosures During COVID-19

 - If you are behind on payments but catch up during your forbearance period, then your credit report should update to reflect your account status as current.

-Note also that credit reporting companies are not yet sure how they will implement the CARES Act rules.
-Be sure to check your credit report often to make sure that it is accurate.
+Even if you are protected, be sure to check your credit report often to make sure that it is accurate.
 Transunion, Experian, and Equifax will all provide free weekly credit reports through April 2021.

 For more information about forbearance and credit reporting under the CARES Act, see Enforcing the CARES Act Credit Reporting Protections from the National Consumer Law Center.